thimc/lfimg/README.md

 # Known issues
 1. If an image has already been previewed once the preview pane won't display the image temporarily.
 In order to solve this the UI needs to be reloaded. (using the 'reload' command).
 2. The image preview will not disappear when changing the current working directory.
-This is due to the preview only being ran when hovering over files and not directories.
+This is due to the preview script only being run when hovering over files and not directories.

 ## Prerequisites